 08 of 08

-Popular for cats with injuries to their paws, paper litters can be processed, recycled paper material or simply shredded newspaper.
+Popular for cats with injuries to their paws, paper litter can be processed, recycled paper material, or simply shredded newspaper.
 These litters have little dust or concern for irritating wounds, no fragrances, are softer than clay litters, and are absorbent.
-Unfortunately, these litters do not clump or control odors very well though so they are often only used short term.
+Unfortunately, these litters do not clump or control odors very well though so they are often only used short-term.